vasilakisfil/Introspected-REST/README.md

 >

-As a result, this RFC provides us a representation-agnostic mechanism through which we can announce link relations of the current visitied URL, along with their relation types.
+As a result, this RFC provides us a representation-agnostic mechanism through which we can announce link relations of the current visited URL, along with their relation types.
 For instance, the following example
 ```
 Link: <http://example.com/TheBook/chapter2>; rel="previous";